k2-fsa/sherpa/docs/source/onnx/pretrained_models/zipformer-transducer-models.rst

 `<https://github.com/k2-fsa/icefall/tree/master/egs/librispeech/ASR/pruned_transducer_stateless7_streaming>`_

-In the following, we describe how to download it and use it with `sherpa-ncnn`_.
+In the following, we describe how to download it and use it with `sherpa-onnx`_.

 Download the model
 ~~~~~~~~~~~~~~~~~~